sympy/sympy/doc/src/guides/contributing/deprecations.md

   {class}`SymPyDeprecationWarning
   <sympy.utilities.exceptions.SymPyDeprecationWarning>` or {func}`@deprecated
   <sympy.utilities.decorator.deprecated>`.
 This will automatically put a link
   to the page in the documentation in the warning message.
+The target name should include the word "deprecation" or "deprecated" (target names are global in Sphinx, so the target name needs to be unique across the entire documentation).

   If multiple deprecations are related to one another, they can all share a single section on this page.